sudipansaha/singleSceneSemSegTgrs2022/README.md

 Code can be run using following two commands:

+For training the model on single scene (after running this command the model will be saved to ./trainedModels/)
 $ python trainVaihingen.py --manualSeed 85 --nFeaturesIntermediateLayers 64  --nFeaturesFinalLayer 8 --numTrainingEpochs 2 --modelName Model5ChannelInitialToMiddleLayersDifferent

+For obtaining segmentation maps from the test scenes (after running this command the model will be saved to ./results/vaihingen/)
 $ python obtainSegMapVaihingen.py

 Different manual seeds can be set in the above command.